Karl Hess: Early life

-Early during the Second World War, Hess enlisted in the U.S. Army in 1942, but was discharged when they discovered he had contracted malaria in the Philippines.
+Early during the Second World War, Hess enlisted in the U.S. Army in 1942.
+He was discharged when they discovered he had contracted malaria in the Philippines.

 He was later an editor for Newsweek and The Fisherman.
 He worked as a staff writer, and sometimes as a freelancer, for a number of anti-Communist periodicals.
 In the 1950s he worked for the Champion Papers and Fibre Company.
 He was dismayed that people in the management portion of the corporate world seemed more interested in personal advancement than in doing good work.
 At Champion his bosses encouraged him to get involved in conservative politics for the company's benefit.
 In doing so he met Arizona Senator Barry Goldwater and many other prominent Republicans, thus beginning the GOP epoch of his life.

 In his book Dear America, Hess wrote that he became an atheist because his temporary job as a coroner's assistant when he was 15 left him convinced that people were simply flesh-and-blood beings with no afterlife.
 Consequently, he stopped attending church (he had been a devout Roman Catholic).
 Years later, while on leave from Champion and working for the American Enterprise Institute (AEI), he resumed attending church because virtually all of his AEI colleagues did so.
 His return merely reinforced his atheism; on one Sunday morning, while enduring a service as his young son sat on his lap, Hess became disgusted with himself for exposing his child to an institution he himself had rejected.